 It has funded the National Sports and Society Survey, a study of 4,000 U.S. adults led by Chris Knoester of sociology that collects information on sports-related attitudes experiences and collaborates with student clubs to help them engage academically and societally.

 “SSI is an extraordinary opportunity for the athletic expertise at and around Ohio State to come together on topics that transcend any field or court of play,” Kraft said.
 “Our goal is to help society to better understand the issues and concepts that shape athletes—from rec leagues to the college athletic experiences and beyond.”

 - Outreach and Engagement: To advance the university’s national reputation through inclusive dialogue, meaningful conversations.

-- Teaching and Learning: Creating learning and career opportunities for students by tapping into passion for sport.
+- Teaching and Learning: Creating learning and career opportunities for students by tapping into a passion for sport.

-- Research and Creative Expression: To increase research prominence and funding of sports related topics.
+- Research and Creative Expression: To increase research prominence and funding of sports-related topics.

 - Leadership and Advocacy: Leading the national conversation around sports topics

 - Alumni Relations and Advancement: To engage the university community to connect athletics to purpose.

 Among its most visible efforts have been its semi-annual programming, which brings experts together to discuss issues paramount to the intersection of sports and society, including paying college athletes, equality for all athletes, compliance and what happens when sports end.

 SSI has been fortunate to engage with many former Ohio State student-athletes, including Joshua Perry, Greg Oden, Chris Wells, Marscilla Packer and more.
 It hopes that mission resonates with even more former alums seeking to support a better understanding of how sport and society are constantly and forever intertwined.